matehc/carefinder-altschool/README.md

 ```
 Here's some notes about my submission:

-1. A link to the project repository  https://github.com/olatunde1998/carefinder-app
+1. A link to the project repository  https://github.com/matehc/carefinder-altschool

-2. A publicly live hosted URL of the challenge https://carefinder-app.vercel.app/
+2. A publicly live hosted URL of the challenge https://carefinder-altschool.vercel.app/

-Thank you very much AltSchool Africa.
-Best regards
-Rasheed Olatunde

 ```
 # Technologies